Chipdelmal/MGSurvE/docs/source/installation.rst

 If `cartopy <https://scitools.org.uk/cartopy/docs/latest/index.html>`_ or `libpysal <https://pysal.org/libpysal/>`_ are not currently installed, we will get a warning that we can safely ignore (see the next section for more info); but if any of these steps resulted in an error, let's have a look at the next section in this installation guide.

-Additional Dependencies, and Installation Mishaps (sometimes happens on MacOS)
+Additional Dependencies, and Installation Mishaps
 --------------------------